 Bots come in all different shapes and sizes.
 Here are some ideas for a few different types of bots you can make:

-Notifier bots typically respond to events in external services and post a summary in Webex Teams.
-For example, a GitHub Bot may listen for commits on a particular repo and post the committer's name and comment into a team room set aside for this purpose.
-Or a Deal Bot that lives in an account-specific room and posts updates from a CRM along with relevant news about the company like a product launch or earnings report.
+Notifier bots typically respond to events in external services and post a summary in Webex.
+For example, a GitHub Bot may listen for commits on a particular repo and post the committer's name and comment into a Webex space set aside for this purpose.
+Or a Deal Bot that lives in an account-specific space and posts updates from a CRM along with relevant news about the company like a product launch or earnings report.

 Controller bots act as a text-based remote control for external services.
-For example, a Jira Bot may allow software engineers and product managers to control or query information from the popular bug tracking system Jira, all from the comfort of a Webex Teams room.
+For example, a Jira Bot may allow software engineers and product managers to control or query information from the popular bug tracking system Jira, all from the comfort of a Webex space.

 Controller bots are generally passive, waiting for someone in the room to issue a command.
 In group rooms, bots can only see messages in which they are mentioned (1:1 rooms bots can see all messages as they are automatically "mentioned").
 Your users are required to mention the bot preceding the command like